 #1 Operations Management

-Operations management is perhaps one of the most crucial responsibilities of a healthcare administrator.
+Operations management is perhaps one of the most crucial responsibilities in healthcare administration.
 It is an umbrella term for multiple tasks that ensures that the healthcare practice operates smoothly and efficiently.
 The healthcare administrators are responsible for planning and running an efficient organizational structure, evaluating the healthcare management industry and organizational practices.
 They oversee the organization and management of staff, facilities, and overall business.
 They formulate a master budget and ensure that all costs are well managed.
 Along with strategic planning and managing technological updates, they also focus on identifying and managing outsourced business services and creating a safe, positive, and quality work environment.

 #2 Human Resource Management